At a glance

 This is the technical term for the individual whom particular personal data is about.
 In this guide we generally use the term ‘individuals’ instead.

-The ICO is the supervisory authority for data protection in the UK.
-We offer advice and guidance, promote good practice, monitor breach reports, conduct audits, consider complaints, monitor compliance and take enforcement action where appropriate.
+The ICO regulates data protection in the UK.
+We offer advice and guidance, promote good practice, monitor breach reports, conduct audits and advisory visits, consider complaints, monitor compliance and take enforcement action where appropriate.

-We also cooperate with data protection authorities in other countries.
-We continue to work closely with the European Data Protection Board (EDPB), which includes representatives from data protection authorities in each EU member state.
+We also cooperate with data protection authorities in other countries, including the European Data Protection Board (EDPB), which includes representatives from data protection authorities in each EU member state.